 The piping (helium, water, air) and Low Voltage cables shall be grouped in a single building feed-through and connected to equipotential bounding in order to reduce the EMI effects.
 EMC standards and guidelines shall be followed by the Contractor (§AD 7).

 The Contractor shall provide to SCK CEN a proposal for UPS backup power in case of loss of electricity to supply HMI, PLCs, network, digital inputs.
-Centrally managed UPS backup power is provided by SCK CEN NFS scope.
+Centrally managed UPS backup power is provided by SCK CEN.

 A list of sensors and transmitters to be powered by UPS shall be proposed by the Contractor and subject to approval by SCK CEN, based on a risk analysis of the relevant signals by the Contractor.
-This allows SCK CEN NFS to dimension the centrally managed UPS and to provide the required backup power.
+This allows SCK CEN to dimension the centrally managed UPS and to provide the required backup power.

 Where the QPLANT has high power or high voltage components, the Systems embedded controls electronics shall be powered with a segregated AC power interface.